csguoh/AdaptIR/README.md

 - **2023-12-16:** This repo is released.
 - **2023-09-28:** 😊Our AdaptIR was accepted by NeurIPS2024!
 - **2024-10-19:** 🔈The code is available now, enjoy yourself!
+- **2025-01-13:** Updated README file with detailed instruciton.

 ## <a name="todo"></a> ☑️ TODO

 - [x] arXiv version
 - [x] Release code
-- [ ] More detailed introductions of README file
+- [x] More detailed introductions of README file
 - [ ] Further improvements